Why is emotional resilience important to your success?

 Relationships are what gives you meaning and purpose.

-If you build strong relationships with positive people, you will have more perseverance because you’ll have somebody in your corner rooting for you.
+If you build strong relationships with positive people, you will have more perseverance and mental toughness because you’ll have somebody in your corner rooting for you.

 It’s much easier to get back up when life knocks us down if we have somebody along side us helping us up or at least by our side giving support.